helboi4/japanese-with-text/README.md

 - [x] API endpoint that parses large blocks of Japanese text into individual words and sends back json containing each word and its possible definitions from the db
 - [x] ~~[ML model made with TensorFlow](https://github.com/helboi4/tensorflow-translation-model/tree/main) that understands how to translate Japanese into English~~ (This had to be replaced with meta nllb because of superior training
 - [x] API endpoint that calls the model and retruns English text
-- [ ] Frontend textbox form that calls the above two endpoints on submit and displays the data
+- [x] Frontend textbox form that calls the above two endpoints on submit and displays the data
-- [ ] Frontend interactive display of the original Japanese text that shows definitions on click of the word, side by side with english translation
+- [x] Frontend interactive display of the original Japanese text that shows definitions on click of the word, side by side with english translation
+- [ ] UI and UX optimisation
 - [ ] API endpoint that takes a list of saved words and creates an anki deck from them and download button on frontend
 - [ ] Login functionality (user db, endpoints, UI)
 - [ ] Functionality to keep saved words for later